EstherPlomp/TNW-PhD-Newsletters/README.md

 The [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/) may save you a lot of time (but be careful with overwriting things)!
 This [short data organisation/documentation manual](https://surfdrive.surf.nl/files/index.php/s/J6XOVPcUot1tiUl) can help you with file naming but also folder organisation.
 - The [‘Quick Guide to Organizing Computational Biology Projects’](https://doi.org/10.1371/journal.pcbi.1000424) is relevant to all research projects and also goes into a bit more detail on **how to organise your files**.
+- Learn how to **manage your project**, folders and files from this [short video series on Project Structure](https://www.youtube.com/watch?v=u6MiDFvAs9w&list=PLRPB0ZzEYegPiBteC2dRn95TX9YefYFyy&index=3) by Danielle Navarro (see [here for the slides](https://slides.djnavarro.net/project-structure/#1)).
 - **Data Sharing**
     - This blogpost [‘How can you make research data accessible’](https://www.software.ac.uk/how-can-you-make-research-data-accessible) describes five steps that you can take.
     - Wellcome’s (UK funder) [data sharing guide](https://urldefense.proofpoint.com/v2/url?u=https-3A__think.f1000research.com_wp-2Dcontent_uploads_2021_01_Open-5FData-5FJourney.pdf-3Futm-5Fsource-3DCPB-26utm-5Fmedium-3Dcms-26utm-5Fcampaign-3DJPE14618&d=DwMFAg&c=XYzUhXBD2cD-CornpT4QE19xOJBbRy-TBPLK0X9U2o8&r=qx-Tb7sihBJZNL88xMGfB6jQKYzV5t8sRq2LokPa_BE&m=D0DyZjvAEkjnkZIqochhdadHYsGST2pJoXB15H6Ghmc&s=hkXL1bLTIMPvpQnmyByUh5xj8DHCK8AH3CrbOaJcwXs&e=) (pdf) provides a short overview of things you will encounter if you want to share your data and contains a lot of good resources that help you to get started!